prorev/prorev.github.io/_posts/2020-02-23-python_pandas.md

 _Output:_
 ![loaded data](/wp-content/uploads/2020/02/pandas3.jpg)

-### Read dataframe from HTML page
+## Read dataframe from HTML page

-If there is a table on a web page page, pandas can read that.
+If there is a table (`<table>`) on a web page page, pandas can read that.
+Note, this doesn't work for divs.

 _Example:_
 ```python